New Hybrid Exams from November 2022

 - iPAD tutorial video

-- Refraction Certificate Examination- Covid Virtual Exam – Instructions to Candidates
+- Refraction Certificate Examination- Covid Virtual Exam – Instructions to Candidates (May and July 2022 exams ONLY)

-- FAQS for Refraction Certificate Examination during COVID-19
+- FAQS for Refraction Certificate Examination during COVID-19 (July 2022 exam only)

 Explore this demo version of the Refraction Certificate iPad Exam, that candidates can practice with.
 Please select Refraction from the top of the screen when following the link below.